pfq/PFQ/README.md

 steering across sockets.

-PFQ is highly optimized for multi-core architecture, as well as for network devices supporting multiple hardware queues.
+PFQ is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
 It works with any device driver (the ones shipped with the Linux Kernel) and provides a script designed to obtain accelerated versions of the drivers from their source codes.